antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

                       Default: Hello Web
 ```

-Here we can see the two parameters which we defined in `template.json`.
+Here you can see the two parameters which you defined in `template.json`.
 Below is an example of invoking this template and customizing these values.

 ```
-$ dotnet new sayedweb -n Netblog.Web -o Netblog.Web -c Netblog -t Netblog
+$ dotnet new sayedweb -n Contosog.Web -o Contoso.Web -c Contoso -t ContosoAdmin
 ```

 This will result in the `_Layout.cshtml` file being updated.
 The `<title>` and `<footer>` elements are both updated and shown below.

 ```
-<title>@ViewData["Title"] - Netblog</title>
+<title>@ViewData["Title"] - Contoso</title>
 ```

 ```
 <footer>
-     <p>&copy; 2017 - Netblog</p>
+     <p>&copy; 2017 - Contoso</p>
 </footer>
 ```

-Now that we've shown how to add a parameter which replaces some text content in the source project, let's move to a more interesting example.
+Now that you've shown how to add a parameter which replaces some text content in the source project, let's move to a more interesting example by adding optional content.

 Add optional content
 --------------------

-The existing template that we have created has a few pages, including a Contact page.
+The existing template that you have created has a few pages, including a Contact page.
 Our next step is to make the Contact page an
 optional part of the template.
 The Contact page is integrated into the project in the following ways.

  - Method in `Controllers/HomeController.cs`
  - View in `Views/Home/Contact.cshtml`
  - Link in `Views/Home/Shared/_Layout.cshtml`

-Before we start modifying the sources the first thing we should do is to create a new parameter, `EnableContactPage`, in the `template.json` file.
+Before you start modifying the sources the first thing you should do is to create a new parameter, `EnableContactPage`, in the `template.json` file.
 In the snippet below you can see what needs to be added for this new parameter.

 ```